-- 1- complete the Hepatitis B series and provide documentation or titer results - 2- obtain TB test annually - 3- Obtain influenza vaccination annually by or about October 15 (8/2017) (8/2021), when available. - a.
-For those allergic to eggs or other ingredients of the vaccine that year, who chose to not receive the vaccine, you will be required to wear a mask when in contact with patients as per hospital policy.
-Revised 8/2016.
-Documentation from a physician must be submitted to the clinical education setting and program coordinator.
-Some CES's will not permit you to attend clinical rotations without an annual influenza vaccination (6/2017). - 4 titers (labs) showing immunity for HepB, etc.
+- 1- complete the Hepatitis B series and provide documentation - 2- obtain TB test annually - 3- obtain influenza vaccination annually (by October 15 or date provided by the program for the current flu season)

+For those allergic to eggs or other ingredients of the vaccine or who chose to not receive the vaccine, you will be required to wear a mask when in contact with patients as per hospital policy if allowed.
+Your placement may be jeopardized.
+Documentation from a physician must be submitted to the clinical education setting and program coordinator if declining for health reasons.
+Some CESs will not permit you to attend clinical rotations without an annual influenza vaccination.
+If requesting religious exemption, documentation must be provided to the program coordinator and prior approval obtained.